About progression and award decisions

 The University sets a limit on the number of credits that you can be allowed to resit or resubmit and still proceed to the next year of your course.
 This is so that you have a manageable workload and have successfully completed enough of your course to prepare you for the challenges of your next year of study.
 You are awarded the credits associated with a module when you pass the module.
 Credits are not awarded for individual assessments unless a module only has one assessment that counts for 100% of the module mark.

-Possible outcomes of an appeal against a resit or resubmission without residence decision
+Possible outcomes of an appeal against a resit without residence decision

 It is extremely unlikely that as a result of your appeal you will be allowed to proceed to the next year of your course.